rmchaara/UWSuite/README.markdown

 Current State
 ------------
 As of right now, the application created has 4 main views that are available to the user including a main screen.
+There are several improvements to this application that I would like to make.
+Some of the changes come from the categories I am about to list, but there are also other functionalities and views that I plan on adding later on as well.
+If you would like the full list of todo's check out my ToDo document.

 ### Main Screen ###
 [![](http://i.imgur.com/0Wxj1s.png)](http://i.imgur.com/0Wxj1.png)